Sewage Damage Cleanup: What You Need to Know

-Sewage damage is one of the most serious forms of property damage a home or business can experience.
-Unlike clean water for a supply line, sewage contains contaminants that can pose health risks and quickly spread through flooring, walls, and personal belongings.
-Whether the issue comes from a sewer backup, drain line failure, or sump pump problem, acting quickly is critical to limit damage and reduce exposure.
+Sewage damage is one of the most serious problems a home or business can face.
+Unlike clean water from a supply line, sewage contains harmful contaminants.
+These contaminants can spread quickly through flooring, walls, and personal belongings.
+Sewer backups, drain line failures, and sump pump problems can all cause sewage damage.
+No matter the source, acting quickly helps limit damage and reduce health risks.

-Professional sewage damage cleanup goes beyond simply removing water.
-It involves controlled removal of contaminated materials, thorough cleaning and disinfection, and careful handling of affected areas to prevent cross-contamination.
-At True Restore, our team responds quickly to sewage-related losses and follows proven cleanup protocols to help restore safe, usable conditions as efficiently as possible.
+Professional sewage damage cleanup involves much more than removing standing water.
+Technicians must remove contaminated materials, disinfect affected areas, and prevent cross-contamination.
+At True Restore, our team responds quickly and follows proven cleanup protocols to restore safe, usable conditions as soon as possible.

 Common Causes of Sewage Damage